MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### New in Visual Studio 2012 Update 1

 Target Windows XP when you build your C++ code.
-You can use the MSVC and libraries to target Windows XP and Windows Server 2003.
+You can use the Microsoft C++ compiler and libraries to target Windows XP and Windows Server 2003.

 #### Parallel Programming Support